av8ta/ssb-minimal/README.md

 # ssb-minimal

-A minimal way to get started talking to ssb on a testnet
+A minimal way to get started talking to ssb on a testnet.
+Assumes you have already [installed sbot globally](https://ssbc.github.io/docs/scuttlebot/install.html) to develop with.

 Create a .ssb-test folder alongside your .ssb folder in HOME